MG HS: Indonesia

 The HS was the second MG Motors product in Indonesia to debut in Indonesia on 13 August 2020, with two trim levels available at launch: Excite and Ignite.
 The Indonesian-spec HS is imported from Thailand, it is offered with a 1.5-litre FFV turbocharged petrol engine paired to a DCT for all variants.
 The Magnify i-SMART trim was added in June 2021.

 The facelifted HS debuted in Indonesia on 25 January 2023 with trim levels and powertrain options remain unchanged from the pre-facelift model.

 Malaysia

 The MG HS went on sale in Malaysia on 22 November 2024, with two variants: Standard and Lux; it is powered by a 1.5-litre FFV turbocharged petrol engine paired to a DCT.

 Pakistan

-MG HS was launch on late 2020, with two variants and two powertrain options: a 1.5-litre LFV turbocharged petrol and a 1.5-litre turbocharged petrol plug-in hybrid.
+MG HS was launched in late 2020, with two variants and two powertrain options: a 1.5-litre LFV turbocharged petrol and a 1.5-litre turbocharged petrol plug-in hybrid.
 Later in 2023, MG Pakistan started manufacturing Essence variant with powertrain option:1.5-litre LFV turbocharged petrol locally in Pakistan.
 It is claimed the best crossover SUV in its league in Pakistan.
 On the 2 May 2024, another variant was launched that came with the powertrain 2.0 litre turbocharged AWD.
 Taking the total number of launched variants according to powertrain to three: FWD (1.5T, PHEV) and AWD (2.0T).